 12.17.4.2.
 Bid on any vacancies for which they are qualified, or

 12.17.4.3.
 Be transferred under the provisions of Section 12.7.3., Reduction of Staff.

-Qualified unit members in the affected multiple assignments will receive priority consideration over districtwide applicants for the same positions.
-Unit members whose most recent assignment included all or part of the new multiple assignment shall receive priority consideration for placement within the new multiple assignment.
+Qualified unit members in the affected multiple assignments will receive priority consideration over district wide applicants for the same positions.
+Unit members whose most recent assignment included all or part of the new multiple assignments shall receive priority consideration for placement within the new multiple assignment.

-12.1 When two unit members bid upon a multiple assignment, part of which each has previously occupied during the most recent year, the unit member with the greater district seniority will be awarded the position.
+12.17.5.
+When two unit members bid upon a multiple assignment, part of which each has previously occupied during the most recent year, the unit member with the greater district seniority will be awarded the position.